cpicpgx/cpic-data/server/README.md

 ### Running CPIC API services

-To run all the services (DB/Postgrest/Swagger) on your __local dev machine__ use _docker-compose_:
+To run the API services (Postgrest/Swagger) on your __local dev machine__ use `docker-compose`.
+This relies on the host OS running the PostgreSQL database so make sure that's up and running before starting the API.

+The API and swagger docs can be started using the command:

     docker-compose up -d

-This will run in daemon mode so you won't see logs, if you want to see logs remove the `-d`.
+This will run in daemon mode so you won't see logs on stdout (but can [through docker](https://docs.docker.com/engine/reference/commandline/logs/)).
+If you want to see logs on stdout remove the `-d`.
 This reads settings from the `docker-compose.yml` and `docker-compose.override.yml` files.

 When you're ready to run this on a __production server__ use: